rklabacka/genomics-pipeline-intro/README.md

 The fourth line contains a quality score for each position of the sequence.
 Each character represents a number based on ASCII coding (see this [link](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm) for the relationship between symbols and quality score value).
 On this scale, 0 ('!') is the lowest value, and 40 ('I') is the highest value.
 Because each score corresponds to a site within the sequence itself, the number of score symbols must equal the number of positions in the sequence.

 #### Looking at a .fastq file
 Let's look at an example .fastq file.
 Sometimes these files can be very large, but example.fastq is an abbreviated file that can be opened in your text editor.
-If on the command line, you can examine this file using ```less example.fastq```.
+If on the command line, you can examine this file using ```vim example.fastq```.

+> note: If you are new to using vim, you can exit without saving by typing ':q!' followed by enter.

 You'll notice that the sequence identifier line is more complex than the example above.
 Sequencing companies use this line to provide unique characteristics of each sequence.
 For example, Illumina paired-end sequencing (the platform and method used to obtain this sequencing data) uses the following format for the sequence ID and description:

 ```
 @<instrument>:<run number>:<flowcell ID>:<lane>:<tile>:<x-pos>:<y-pos> <read>:<is filtered>:<control number>:<sample number>